 Also, know the Statute of Limitations.
 After an accident, you have a certain amount of time to file a lawsuit, depending on the circumstances.
 Investigate what time limits you have, and, during this time, track your physical well-being for any correlations between your symptoms and the accident.
 If you miss the deadline for the Statute of Limitations, you will surrender your legal rights.
 For most personal injury cases, the Statute of Limitations is four years from the date of the accident.

 Hancock Injury Attorneys– Personal Injury Attorneys in Tampa

-If you have been in a car accident – however minor – you may have suffered injuries that you are not even yet aware of.
+If you have been in a car accident, then you may have suffered injuries that you are not even yet aware of.
 If symptoms appear, seek medical attention immediately.
 You may be entitled to compensation for medical expenses, pain and suffering, lost wages, and other associated costs.
 Mike Hancock has extensive experience as a former insurance company attorney for Allstate, GEICO, State Farm, and Progressive.
-He uses this insider knowledge to form an educated strategy for each case, obtaining millions of dollars for clients over the years.
+He uses his insider information to form an educated strategy for each case, obtaining millions of dollars for clients over the years.
 If you are looking for a highly-skilled, experienced personal injury attorney, contact us online or call us at (813)915-1110 for a free consultation.